 Whether a diversion of resources would be unreasonable and substantial depends on the nature of the request and the capacity of the agency.
 It will therefore vary between agencies and should be evaluated on a case by case basis.
-Agency assessments of whether dealing with the access application would require an unreasonable and substantial diversion of resources is not required, as provided by section 60(2) of the GIPA Act, to have regard to any extension by agreement between the applicant and the agency of the period within which the application is required to be decided.
+In deciding whether dealing with an application would require an unreasonable and substantial diversion of an agency’s resources, the agency is not required to have regard to any extension by agreement between the applicant and the agency of the period within which the application is required to be decided.

-When an agency receives an access application that appears to be large the agency should firstly undertake an initial assessment of the access application to determine the estimated processing time and the extent of its available resources.
+When an agency receives a large access application the agency should first undertake an initial assessment of the access application to determine the estimated processing time and then the extent of its available resources.

 An opportunity to amend the access application

-Before an agency can refuse to deal with an access application because the agency has identified that it would require an unreasonable and substantial diversion of resources, the agency must give the applicant a reasonable opportunity to amend the application in terms of section 60(4) of the GIPA Act.
-This means the agency is inviting the applicant to narrow the scope of the access application
+Before an agency can refuse to deal with an access application because the agency has identified that it would require an unreasonable and substantial diversion of resources, the agency must give the applicant a reasonable opportunity to amend the application.
+This means the agency is inviting the applicant to narrow the scope of the access application.